SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Distracted**
 >
 > Whenever the clobberer targets a creature or object with an ability, any enemy within distance of the ability can use a free triggered action to distract the clobberer.
-The clobberer targets that enemy instead
+The clobberer targets that enemy instead.

 ###### Marble Stone Giant